MohamedHamdy-web/movie-search-app/README.md

 # 🍿 Movie Search App

 A simple and clean movie search application built using HTML, CSS, and JavaScript.
 The app fetches movie data from the **OMDb API** and displays details such as the poster, title, year, and rating.

----

 ## 🚀 Features

 - 🔍 Search for any movie by name
 - 🎬 Displays poster, title, year, and IMDb rating
 - ⚡ Fetches real movie data using the OMDb API
 - 📱 Simple and responsive UI
 - ✨ Instant results shown dynamically

----
+## 📂 Project Structure

+index.html # Main HTML file
+style.css # Application styling
+main.js # Logic + API fetching

+## 📦 Technologies Used

+- HTML5
+- CSS3
+- JavaScript (Fetch API)
+- OMDb API